jweiming/micronaut-java-oci/README.md

 PASSWORD	: Your user Auth token value
 OKE_MASTER	: The address of the cluster
-OKE_TOKEN	: You can get the value from the kubeconfig file of your cluster
+OKE_TOKEN	: You can get the value from the kubeconfig file of your cluster OCI_AUTH_TOKEN	: You can get this value from the OCI console user page
 ```

 Example screenshot: